rajdeol/docker-compose-wordpress/README.md

 line from docker/mysql/Dockerfile.

-The wp-content folder is mounted to thw wordpress wp-content folder.
-You can create your plugins or theme and rum them straight into your container.
+The wp-content folder is mounted to the wordpress wp-content folder.
+You can create your plugin or theme and run them straight into your container.